davefowler/baked/src/starter/pages/blog/welcome.md

 date: 2024-01-01
 template: blog
 tags: [welcome, getting-started]
-excerpt: Welcome to your new AbsurdSite!
+excerpt: Welcome to your new Baked Site!
 Let's get started with the basics.
 ---